gofore/aws-training/docs/01-introduction-to-aws/slides.md

 Began as Amazon.com's internal infrastructure.

-Mainly IaaS, but ins some parts also PaaS.
+Mainly IaaS, but in some parts also PaaS.

 On-demand, self-service, pay-per-use.